HadiAlizadeh1/Speech_Processing/task-001/readme.md

 ------------------------------------------------------------------------------
 ## Brife Code explanation:
 At first inistalling VOSK, Next I chose the "[vosk-model-fa-0.5](https://alphacephei.com/vosk/)" model frome VOSK models.(It is about Persian language ASR model)\
-for using this model we need audio that it is about speech in Persian, So for doing this part I should use Recourding audio from microphone part.\
+for using this model we need audio that it is about speech in Persian, So for doing this part I should use [Recourding audio from microphone](https://colab.research.google.com/gist/ricardodeazambuja/03ac98c31e87caf284f7b06286ebf7fd/microphone-to-numpy-array-from-your-browser-in-colab.ipynb) part.\
-In this part I use